-Introduces students to statistical analysis techniques that are commonly applied within a business environment.
-This paper outlines research methodology, design and ethical considerations and provides a “thinking framework” for formulating a dissertation proposal which will subsequently be developed into a comprehensive, research based, strategic or business plan.
+To introduce students to statistical analysis techniques that are commonly applied within a business environment; outline research methodology, design and ethical considerations; and provide a “thinking framework” for formulating a dissertation proposal which will subsequently be developed into a comprehensive, research based, strategic or business plan.

-The aim of the research dissertation is to allow students to carry out the specific research dissertation for which initial planning was completed in Paper GBE.RM: Research Methodology.
-The research dissertation enables the student to generate an extended piece of original work that tests his or her ability to: apply accrued skills in research, data collation and analysis; draw valid conclusions; formulate recommendations; and report findings from the investigation in an appropriate academic format that complies with current good practice.
+The aim of the research dissertation is to allow students to carry out the specific research for which initial planning was completed in paper GBE.RM: Research Methodology.
+This enables the student to generate an extended piece of original work that tests his or her ability to, apply accrued skills in research, data collation and analysis, draw valid conclusions, formulate recommendations, and report findings from the investigation in an appropriate academic format that complies with current good practice.

 The dissertation is expected to reflect the cumulative knowledge and skills gained from the taught papers, in particular the application of principles and concepts underpinning entrepreneurship, to a theoretical construct and viable contemporary market model.
 It is also expected to reflect the level and depth of original research required at this level, to the degree that it advances both the theoretical bases, as well as the practice, of models of innovation and entrepreneurship.